joemcmahon/mrspiral-spudbot/README.md

 base64 /path/to/service-account.json
 ```

-For development you can set your environment variables in an `env.sh` file (which is `.gitignored` for you), and then just source it.
+For development you can set your environment variables in an `env.sh` file (which is `.gitignored` for you), and then just source it. `yarn run start` will run it locally and help you avoid embarrassing 'I pushed a syntax error to heroku' problems.

 ```bash
 export PORT="8080"